Josh Doig: International career

 Doig was selected in a Scotland U18 squad in September 2019, and played in a 2–1 win against Paraguay.
 The following month, he was selected in the Scotland U19 squad.

-In May 2021, after a successful individual season for Doig in which he was named the SFWA Young Player of the Year, he was selected for the Scotland U21 team squad.
+In May 2021, after a successful individual season for Doig in which he was named the SFWA Young Player of the Year, he was selected for the Scotland under-21 squad.
 He was later forced to withdraw through injury.